-1. Solicitation – Engaging in business of selling on the Campus of the College or College off-campus centers.
-Promotional activities involving campus events must be officially approved by the Office of the Dean of Student Development.
+1. Solicitation – Engaging in business of selling on College property.
+Promotional activities involving campus events must be officially approved by the Office of the Vice President for Student Success.

-2. Alcoholic Beverages – Possession or consumption of any kind of alcoholic beverage on the campus of the College or College off-campus centers, unless at a function where the alcoholic beverage is officially approved.
+2. Alcoholic Beverages – Possession or consumption of any kind of alcoholic beverage on College property or at College-sponsored events, unless at a function where the alcoholic beverage is officially approved.
 At all times being under the influence of alcoholic beverages is prohibited.

-3. Controlled Dangerous Substance or Prescription Legend Drugs – Selling, possession, use, or being under the influence of any kind of drug classified as a controlled dangerous substance or prescription legend drug on the campus of the College or College off-campus centers.
-Students or Staff will not make available, distribute, induce or persuade another to use any drug classified as a controlled dangerous substance or prescription legend drug on any campus of the College off-campus centers.
+3. Controlled Dangerous Substance or Prescription Legend Drugs – Selling, possession, use, or being under the influence of any kind of drug classified as a controlled dangerous substance or prescription legend drug on College property or at College-sponsored events.
+Students or Staff will not make available, distribute, induce or persuade another to use any drug classified as a controlled dangerous substance or prescription legend drug on College property or at College-sponsored events.

 4. Counterfeiting and Altering – Reproducing, copying, tampering with, or altering in any way, manner, shape or form, any written or record document or identification form used or maintained by the College.

-5. Improper Assemblages or Conduct – Assembling in any way on the campus of the College or College off-campus centers, for the purpose of creating noise, disturbance, riot or other improper diversion.
+5. Improper Assemblages or Conduct – Assembling in any way on College property or at College-sponsored events, for the purpose of creating noise, disturbance, riot or other improper diversion.
 Assembling in a manner which obstructs the free movement of persons about the campus or the normal operation of the College will not be permitted.
 Students or Staff will not project or drop any object which will cause injury to another individual or damage College property.
+Carrying of open flames is prohibited when on College property or at College-sponsored events.
 Student or Staff may enter a dance, social, athletic, theatrical or any other public event only with a ticket of admission when required, and must adhere to any established rules or qualifications as provided by sponsors.
 Persons ineligible to attend will not loiter where such events are being held.

 6. Dumping and Littering – Depositing, dumping, littering or otherwise disposing of any refuse or leaflets on College property except in duly designated refuse depositories.

-8. Access to Swimming River Reservoir – Utilizing the reservoir by gaining access through College property unless specifically authorized by the Chief of the Police Department.
+8. Access to Swimming River Reservoir – Utilizing the reservoir by gaining access through College property unless specifically authorized by the Captain of the Police Department.

 9. Firearms – Possession of, carrying or using firearms, including rifles, shotguns, and pistols, ammunition, explosives, or other dangerous weapons, instruments, or substances in or on College premises, or at functions sponsored by the College, except as hereinafter provided for law enforcement officers.

-- Students of the College who are law enforcement officers will not be allowed, while in uniform, to carry firearms on their person on campus, except as authorized by the President of the College or his designee.
+b.
+Students of the College who are law enforcement officers will not be allowed,while in uniform, to carry firearms on their person on campus, except as authorized by the President of the College or his designee.

 10. Misrepresentation – Misrepresentation of oneself or of an organization to be an agent of the College.